Profiteroles with Chantilly Cream

 This post may contain affiliate links.
 Please read our disclosure policy.

-It's a great recipe for practicing baking techniques and building confidence in the kitchen, and your family and friends will love you for making them.
+It’s a great recipe for practicing baking techniques and building confidence in the kitchen, and your family and friends will love you for making it.
 Serve as a special treat for any occasion, or as part of a French or Italian-themed dinner menu.

-- Unsalted butter – using unsalted butter gives you more control over the amount of salt you include.
-If salted is all you've got on hand you can use it, but omit the added salt.
+- Unsalted butter: using unsalted butter gives you more control over the amount of salt you include.
+If salted is all you’ve got on hand you can use it, but omit the added salt.

 - Eggs – when it comes to baking, it’s best to use eggs at room temperature because they rise more easily.
 This can make a difference in the loftiness of your pastry puffs (and other desserts).